kameshsampath/magzn-articles/tekton/part-1/Pipeline_Java_Linux_Containers.md

-# Building Cloud Native Java Applications with Tekton - Part I
+# Building Cloud Native Java Applications with Tekton

 Historically Java was able to handle the biggest enterprise problem(s) with its Write once,run anywhere(WORA) paradigm.
 With Cloud Native